Knotx/knotx/README.md

   ...
 }
 ```
-This section configures the Knot.x HTTP server. config node consists of:
+This section configures the Knot.x HTTP server.
+The config node consists of:
-- **http.port** - And HTTP port on which server listens for requests
+- **http.port** - an HTTP port on which the server listens for requests,
-- **preserved.headers** - Array of HTTP Headers that will be forwarded to service calls
+- **preserved.headers** - an array of HTTP Headers that will be forwarded to service calls,
-- **dependencies** - consists Vert.x Event Bus addresses to Knot.x verticles used by Knot.x
+- **dependencies** - Vert.x Event Bus addresses to Knot.x verticles used by Knot.x
     - **repository.address** - event bus address of Knot.x Repository verticle.
-This is the same value as **service.name** in the **repository** section of the application.json
+This is the same value as **service.name** in the **repository** section of the `application.json`
     - **engine.address** - event bus address of Knot.x Template Engine verticle.
-This is the same value as **service.name** in the **templateEngine** section of the application.json
+This is the same value as **service.name** in the **templateEngine** section of the `application.json`

 **mockRepo** section
 ```json